janlelis/better-array/README.md

 ## Usage (Node Style)

-Transform an Array into a "BetterArray" object like this:
+Transform an Array into a `BetterArray` object like this:

 ```javascript
 var BetterArray = require('better-array')